pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-features.myst.md

 **Observe:**

-Here we see the same patterns in more detail, inparticular:
+Here we see the same patterns in more detail, in particular:
++ `nu_d450`:
-+ `nu_d450`: `c0` is an outlier with disproportionately less impact than `c1, c2, c3`
+  + `c0` is an outlier with disproportionately less impact than `c1, c2, c3`
+  + `c4` has been auto-imputed and takes the prior value which has very wide variance around a linear extrapolation
 + `nu_d455`: `c1, c2` overlap strongly and so have very similar impact to one another

 +++ {"id": "iBabtpXpJagM"}